paulbakker/climbing/_posts/2020-12-31-year-in-review.markdown

 Highlights include Surrealistic Pillar Direct, my first 5.10b on gear, (and whipping on it on the first attempt), Hospital Corner 5.10a and Traveler Buttress 5.9.

 ![Surrealistic Pillar Direct](/images/posts/2020-review/surrealistic.jpeg)
+_Looking up a Surrealistic Pillar Direct 5.10b._

 ![Hospital Corner](/images/posts/2020-review/hospital-corner.tiff)
+_Almost at the top of Hospital Corner 5.10a._

 ![Traveler Buttress](/images/posts/2020-review/traveler.jpeg)
+_Pitch two of Traveler Buttress, a 5.9 offwidth._

 Yosemite
 ----